roydegeest/rakwireless-docs/docs/knowledge-hub/tutorials/tips-on-getting-started-with-rak-commercial-gateway-lora-server/README.md

   caption="Enabling the LoRa Server"
 />

-* **Adaptive Data Rate** (ADR): You can set you minimum and maximum data rates depending on whether you want to use (ADR) or not.
+* <b>Adaptive Data Rate</b> (ADR): You can set you minimum and maximum data rates depending on whether you want to use (ADR) or not.
-* **Network ID**: The ID of the network to be advertised to end devices in case you want to have roaming to other networks.
+* <b>Network ID</b> The ID of the network to be advertised to end devices in case you want to have roaming to other networks.
-* **Downlink Tx Power**: The power in dBm the Gateway will be transmitting with (make sure you adhere to local limits).
+* <b>Downlink Tx Power</b> The power in dBm the Gateway will be transmitting with (make sure you adhere to local limits).
-* **Device-status request interval**: The time in seconds, over which the Gateway sends a status request downlink.
+* <b>Device-status request interval</b> The time in seconds, over which the Gateway sends a status request downlink.
 Enter 0 to disable it (default).

 ### Step 3: Adding additional Gateways (Optional)